ngx-formly/ngx-formly/CONTRIBUTING.md

 # Contributing

-We would love for you to contribute to `ng-formly` and help make it even better than it is today!
+We would love for you to contribute to `ngx-formly` and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Code of Conduct](#coc)